-Clearly, plenty of people are in need of business guidance—not just initially, but year after year.
+Bankruptcy stats show us that plenty of business leaders are in need of guidance—not just initially, but year after year.
 And that creates opportunities for authors who write books offering such guidance.
 But how does one go about writing a business book?
 How is it structured?
 And which topic(s) should be discussed?

 There are no hard-and-fast rules when it comes to writing a business book.
 However, it can be helpful to structure the book using one of these 12 popular approaches: